top of page

 The Bottom Line

-Greenland doesn't need a buyer.
-It doesn't need a "better" colonizer.
-It needs its cousin.
+Greenland doesn’t need a buyer.
+It doesn’t need a "better" colonizer.
+It needs its cousin!
 As Canada opens its new consulate in Nuuk this month, it’s a start—but it’s not enough.
-We need to stop pretending that a few kilometers of water makes us strangers.
+We must stop pretending that a few kilometers of water makes us strangers.

 It’s time to stop drawing lines on the ice and start respecting the family that lives there.